-If you own multiple Disney Vacation Club memberships (more than one membership number) Disney gives you a limited ability to transfer points between accounts.
+If you own multiple DVC memberships (more than one membership number), Disney gives you a limited ability to transfer points between accounts.
 The “official policy” is that a single owner can only make one transfer between accounts each year.

 Curing Add-on-itis With DVC Resale